 Muskingum University Provost Nancy Evangelista led a group to the Habitat for Humanity ReStore where they assisted with breaking down furniture to recycle and learned about the organization.

-"This is a great opportunity to learn more about and to work in the community," said Evangelista.
-"This also a time for first-year students to connect with a lot of classmates, build relationships and exhibit what leadership looks like from our upperclassmen who are already established in leadership roles on campus."
+"This is a great opportunity to learn more about, and to work in, the community," said Evangelista.
+"It is also a time for first-year students to connect with each other, build relationships, and see what leadership looks like from students in upper-class years who are already established in campus leadership roles."

 Katelyn Angel ‘22 walked Main Street with classmates Arlana James ‘22 and Kierstyn Czuchran ‘19, picking up litter.